-11. The NRCS situational analysis
+11. THE NRCS SITUATIONAL ANALYSIS

-The NRCS' role as a regulator is to ensure that businesses produce, import or sell products or 16 | P a g e services that are not harmful to consumers or the environment or that do not fall short of the declared measure.
+The NRCS' role as a regulator is to ensure that businesses produce, import or sell products or services that are not harmful to consumers or the environment or that do not fall short of the declared measure.
 The NRCS is also tasked to provide a regulatory function for the building industry to ensure building safety, health, structural stability, and the uniform interpretation of the NBR&BS Act and its regulations.